openaps/docs/docs/docs/walkthrough/phase-4/oref1-features.md

 # oref1 (super advanced features)

 NOTE OF CAUTION:
-oref1 is different than oref0, the baseline "traditional" OpenAPS implementation that only uses temporary basal rates.
+* oref1 is different than oref0, the baseline "traditional" OpenAPS implementation that only uses temporary basal rates.
+* As of June 1, oref1-related features are still being tested in the "dev" branch.

 ## Only run oref1 with the following caveats in mind: